Creating and Editing a Policy

 When set, Artifactory will block download of artifacts that meet the Artifact Filter specifications for this watch, but have not been scanned yet

 Fail Build: This action lets you specify that if a CI server requests a build to be scanned, and the Watch triggers a violation, Xray will respond with an indication that the build job should fail.

-This action is only available if the Watch is defined with an All Builds target type.
+This action is only available if the Watch is defined with Builds as target type.